TSDPRASAD88/E-commerce-follow-along/README.md

 * Organized the backend folder structure for scalability
 * connected the server to the MongoDB using mongoose
 * Implemented error-handling middleware for API stability

+## Milestone 4:user management & file handling
+* created the user model in mongoose to define the user data structure
+* Developed the user controller to manage user authentication(signup,login).
+* Implemented multer for file handling ,allowing user profile and product image   uploads